Astro-85/ContextGatedMOE/README.md

 The training notebooks can be configured to save checkpoints and figures to a specified directory.

 Use `T5_base_lora_training.ipynb` to train baseline experiments including fully finetuning model weights as well as LoRA finetunes.

 Use `T5_base_lora_training_combined_data.ipynb` to train baseline experiments using combined datasets.

 Use `T5_lora_cgm_training.ipynb` to train CGM module weights useing finetuned LoRAs.

 Use `T5_base_lora_evaluating.ipynb` and `T5_lora_cgm_evaluating.ipynb` to perform standalone evaluation.

+We provide finetuned LoRA weights and trained CGM weights in `results/released_weights`.